tshepang/blog/content/Love Actually (2003).md

 categories = ['movies']
 +++

-There\'s a delightful/fresh feel to it and there\'s a bunch of fun moments, but the whole thing is spoilt when it goes into typical romantic comedy mode near the end, things like dozens of people following a man who intends to propose, or a kid breaching airport
+There's a delightful/fresh feel to it and there's a bunch of fun moments, but the whole thing is spoilt when it goes into typical romantic comedy mode near the end, things like dozens of people following a man who intends to propose, or a kid breaching airport